wcfrobert/wthisj/README.md

 ### 1.0 Introduction

 Two-way shear - known colloquially as punching shear - is a load transfer mechanism between concrete slabs and its supporting columns.
-This type of load transfer is unique to a special type of floor system called **flat plate**, whereby the slab is supported directly by columns; no beams, no girders, just a smooth monolithic plate.
+This type of load transfer is unique to a special type of floor system called **flat plate** (or flat slab where drop panel or column caps are present).
+In a flat plate system, the slab is supported directly by columns; no beams, no girders, just a smooth monolithic plate.

 In the figure below, we see two types of concrete floor systems.
-The one on the left is a more traditional approach, whereby the slab is supported by intersecting beams, which then transfer the load to the columns.
-The modern approach, shown on the right, has a completely flat soffit, and eliminates the need to any beams at all.
+The one on the left is more traditional, whereby the slab is supported by intersecting beams, which then transfer the load to the columns.
+The modern approach, shown on the right, has a completely flat soffit without any beams.

 <p align="center"><img src="./doc/theory1.png" width="70%"></p>

 It is easy to see why beam-supported slab systems have fallen out of favor.
 Beams and girders must be shaped with formwork, which means more carpentry work, which means more labor, higher cost, and longer construction time.
-On the other hand, flat plate slabs are easier to build, reduce complexity in terms of detailing, give MEP trade partners full flexibility in the ceiling space (no more coring through beams), and minimize formwork (see [flying form](https://www.concrete.org.uk/fingertips-nuggets.asp?cmd=display&id=536)).
+On the other hand, flat plate slabs are easier to build, reduce complexity in terms of detailing, give MEP trade partners full flexibility in the ceiling space, and minimize formwork (see [flying form](https://www.concrete.org.uk/fingertips-nuggets.asp?cmd=display&id=536)).
 Furthermore, the shallow floor depths means more floors can fit within the same building height constraint.
 This is a no-brainer decision for developers.
 Most concrete high-rises in the US today have flat plate floor systems.

 So what is the trade-off?
 The lack of supporting beams means **less redundancy** and **high shear stress** around the supporting columns.
-If improperly design, flat plates can fail like a pencil through paper, and if the slab fails, that's game over.
+If improperly design, flat plates can fail like a pencil through paper, and if the slab fails, it's game over.
 The figure below is an illustration of punching shear failure.
 The photo on the left is a garage in the UK (Piper's Row Car Park, Wolverhampton) built in the 1960s.
-Punching shear failures are absolutely catastrophic and keeps engineers up at night.
 Needless to say, the accurate evaluation of punching shear has become critically important in concrete slab design.

 <p align="center"><img src="./doc/theory2.png" width="50%"></p>

-### 2.0 Punching Shear Calculation Per ACI-318
+### 2.0 Punching Shear Per ACI-318

-The evaluation of punching shear is conceptually simple (we will gradually introduce more nuances).
-The shear stress is equal to the shear load transferred to the column divided by the area of the failure plane.
-This failure plane is an inverted truncated cone.
-To simplify, ACI-318 allows the critical **shear perimeter** to be approximated as being d/2 offset from the column face.
-The critical shear section is shown in the figure below in dotted line.
+The evaluation of punching shear is conceptually simple (for now... we will introduce more nuances later on).
+The shear stress is simply equal to the shear load transferred to the column divided by the area of the failure plane.
+This failure plane is technically an inverted truncated cone.
+To simplify, ACI-318 allows the **critical** **shear perimeter** to be approximated as four rectangular faces offset d/2 from the column face (shown in dotted line below).

 <p align="center"><img src="./doc/theory3.png" width="40%"></p>

-Therefore, the total shear area of the critical section is equal to the perimeter ($b_o$) times the slab depth ($d$).
+Therefore, the total shear area is equal to the perimeter ($b_o$) times the slab depth ($d$).
 Note slab depth is measured from the extreme compression fiber to tension rebar (taking the average depth of the two-orthogonal rebar directions).

 $$A_v = b_o d$$

-Taken together, the punching shear stress (**assuming negligible moment transfer**) is equal to the total shear demand ($V_u$) on the column, divided by the shear area.
-Note concrete design is very empirical which is why we only care about the average shear stress.
+Therefore, the punching shear stress, **assuming negligible moment transfer**, is equal to the total shear demand ($V_u$) on the column, divided by the shear area.
+Concrete design is very empirical which is why we only care about the average shear stress.

 $$v_u = \frac{V_u}{b_od}$$

-In practice, the equation above is only really good as a preliminary estimate.
-Moment transfer can arise from unequal spans, uneven load distribution, uneven stiffness, and many other reasons.
-It is almost always unreasonable to assume zero moment transfer, especially at edge and corner columns.
+In practice, the equation above is only good for preliminary estimates.
+Moment transfers are always present, and can arise from unequal spans, uneven load distribution, uneven stiffness, and many other reasons.
+It is not reasonable to assume zero moment transfer, especially at edge and corner columns.
 Concrete buildings are monolithic after all - there is no such thing as pinned in concrete design.
-Moment transfer is only negligible in an idealized world where cows are spheres and there's no friction (i.e. in classrooms).

 To account for the effect of moment transfer, ACI-318 provides an equation that is vaguely reminiscent of the combined stress formulas we see in college textbooks ($P/A + Mc/I$), but not exactly.
 Below is an illustration of the superposition of shear stresses from the [Macgregor Textbook](https://www.amazon.com/Reinforced-Concrete-Mechanics-Design-6th/dp/0132176521) (slightly modified).
-By the way, this textbook is one of the greatest of all time.
+As an aside, this textbook is my all time favorite.
 I'm a huge fan of Dr. MacGregor, not least because he is also Canadian.

 $$v_u = \frac{V_u}{b_o d} \pm \frac{\gamma_v M_{sc} c}{J_c}$$